nijikokun/minami/howto-jsdoc.md

 Add the `@rpc` to the method.
 If the RPC method name is different to the actual method then specify the service name afterwards.

+This will result with navigation items being created that link back to the actual method, and a label listing this on the method documentation.

 ```js
 /**